 What are 5 Factors that Would be Associated with Migration Stress?

-Difficulties finding housing, employment, social support services, and healthcare services.
+Difficulties in finding housing, employment, social support, and healthcare services.

 Violence, conflict, persecution, hunger, and extreme poverty.

 What is the Suffering of Refugees?